dotnet/corefx/src/System.Reflection.Metadata/specs/PE-COFF.md

 #### Portable PDB Checksum

-If the symbol format is Portable PDB the checksum is calculated by hashing two blocks of the symbol file content: first block starts at offset 0 and ends just before the first byte of PDB ID field of the `#Pdb` stream, second block starts just after the PDB ID field of the `#Pdb` stream and ends at the end of the file.
+If the symbol format is Portable PDB the checksum is calculated by hashing the entire content of the PDB file with the PDB ID set to 0 (20 zeroed bytes).

 When validating that Portable PDB matches the debug directory record check that the checksums match and that the PDB ID match the data in the corresponding [Portable CodeView record](#PortableCodeViewEntry).